New Jersey Hospital Negligence Attorneys

-Hospital Malpractice in the Emergency Room
+Can Hospital Malpractice Happen in the ER?

 Some cases of hospital negligence originate in the emergency room.
 Emergency room doctors are supposed to be trained to recognize the signs of aggressive illnesses or injuries that require urgent care.
 Given the urgency of treating individuals who come to the emergency room, even a minor error can prove deadly for a patient.
 Some common ER errors may include failure to admit or failure to treat in a timely fashion.
 Missing the signs of a heart attack or stroke are chief among emergency room errors that can lead to irreparable harm.
 When a doctor misdiagnoses a patient’s heart attack or stroke, the patient can suffer catastrophic damage to their heart or brain.
 In the worst cases, delayed surgery or treatment can lead to an untimely preventable death.

-Misdiagnosis in the Hospital
+Does Misdiagnosis in the Hospital Constitute Negligence?

 In all cases, patients rely on doctors to accurately interpret test results and correctly diagnosis medical conditions.
 Doctors must be able to make timely diagnoses of life-threatening conditions so that patients can receive necessary, potentially life-saving medical treatment before they suffer irreversible harm.
 If a medical condition is misdiagnosed in the hospital, it is unlikely to be properly treated.
 Certain kinds of misdiagnosis may be worse than others, particularly those that may affect an individual’s ability to breath, pump blood to and from the heart and the remainder of the body, and conditions affecting the brain such as traumatic brain injuries (TBI).

-Hospital Negligence with Surgery
+What is Considered Hospital Negligence with Surgery?